kaapana/kaapana/docs/source/development_guide.rst

 * You have two options to upload images to the platform

-   * Using that Data Upload: Create a zip file of images that end with .dcm and upload the images via drag&drop on the landing page in the section "Data upload"
+   * Using that Data Upload: Create a zip file of images that end with ``.dcm`` and upload the images via drag&drop on the landing page in the section "Data upload"

    * Send images with dcmtk e.g.:

 ::

    dcmsend -v <ip-address of server> 11112 --scan-directories --call <aetitle of images, used for filtering> --scan-pattern '*' --recurse <data-dir-of-DICOM images>

 * Go to Meta on the landing page to check if the images were successfully uploaded
 * In order to create a development environment to add new DAGs to the platform go to the extension section on the landing page and install the code-server-chart.
 Clicking on the link you will be served with a Visual Studio Code environment in the directory of Airflow, where you will find the Kaapana plugin (``workflows/plugins``), the data during processing (``workflows/data``), the models (``workflows/models``) and the directory for the DAGs definition (``workflows/dags``).

-In order to get a general idea about how to use the platform checkout TODO.
-Furthermore, it might be helpful to check out the TODO in order to get an idea of the concepts of the Kaapana platform.
+In order to get a general idea about how to use the platform checkout :ref:`what_is_kaapana` and https://www.kaapana.ai.
+Furthermore, it might be helpful to check out the :ref:`user_guide`, in order to get an idea of the concepts of the Kaapana platform.

 .. _Write your first own DAG: